Credits: 1.5 AIA LU/HSW; 1 AIBD P-CE; 0.1 IACET CEU

 - Explain how each house has been sited and configured to optimize daylighting and ventilation and to capture views.

-- Discuss how the projects presented have reinterpreted vernacular typologies, including gabled roof structures and courtyard houses.
+- Discuss how the projects presented have reinterpreted vernacular and modern typologies.